Landsil/apps_script--rollDice/README.md

 ## Usage
 1. "Make the sheet" will make a tempalte for you to interact with
-2. "Roll" will roll specified dice (d20) a milion times with specified options
+2. "Roll 20" will roll specified dice (d20) a milion times with specified options
+3. "Roll DMG" will roll specified smaller die a milion times and produce chance to a target result.